Production Fixed Horizon Planning with Python

 The main challenges for you are

-- Minimize the number of production setups
+- Minimise the number of production setups

 However, these two constraints are antagonistic.
 Therefore, it is difficult for you to find an intuitive way to build an optimal plan.

-Example 1: Minimize Inventory
+Example 1: Minimise Inventory

 In this example, you produce the exact demand quantity each month